jantonelli111/NLinteraction/README.md

 ```
 ![Alt text](images/plot1.png)

 And we see that the 2 degree of freedom model is preferred so we will continue with inference using that model.
-Let's call this model NLmod
+We recommend comparing models with degrees of freedom between 1 and 5, but for ease of illustration here we just compared 2 and 3.
+Let's call the chosen model NLmod

 ```
 NLmod = NLmod2